Media and Journalism Major, B.A.

 Magazine Design

 Students must take one course of their choosing to satisfy the 39-hour MEJO minimum.
-This can be any course offered in the school (including conceptual), regardless of level or specific area of study (except MEJO 393).
-Students are allowed to take several additional courses in the choice category.
+This can be any course offered in the school (including MEJO 89 and MEJO 101), regardless of the specific area of study (except MEJO 393).
+Students are allowed to take several additional courses in the Choice category.
 Doing so will push them past the 39-hour minimum.3

 Total Hours39